rollbar/docs/api/items_post.md

     "environment": "production",

     // Required: body
     // The main data being sent.
-It can either be a "message" or an "exception".
+It can either be a message or an exception.
-    // This payload demonstrates the format for an exception.
     "body": {

-      // Required: "trace" or "message" (exactly one, not both)
+      // Required: "trace", "trace_chain", or "message" (exactly one)
-      // Presence of a "trace" key means that this payload is an exception.
+      // If this payload is a single exception, use "trace"
+      // If a chain of exceptions (for languages that support inner exceptions), use "trace_chain"
+      // If a message with no stack trace, use "message"

+      // Option 1: "trace"
       "trace": {

         // Required: frames